 Galesburg is a tiny city located in the state of North Dakota.
 With a population of 112 people and just one neighborhood, Galesburg is the 122nd largest community in North Dakota.
-Galesburg has an unusually large stock of pre-World War II architecture, making it one of the older and more historic cities.
+Much of the housing stock in Galesburg was built prior to World War II, making it one of the older and more historic cities in the country.

 When you are in Galesburg, you'll notice that it is more blue-collar than most other communities in America.
 41.03% of Galesburg’s employed work in blue-collar jobs, while America averages only 27.7% that do.
 Overall, Galesburg is a city of transportation and shipping workers, managers, and sales and office workers.
 There are especially a lot of people living in Galesburg who work in sales jobs (15.38%), business and financial occupations (12.82%), and the sciences (10.26%).